FBruzzesi/iso-week-date/docs/getting-started/features.md

 # Features

-This is a high level view of the features provided by the `iso-week` package.
+This is a high level view of the features provided by the `iso-week-date` package.

 ## [`IsoWeek` class](../../api/isoweek/)